Authentication for Web Based Services – Setup Request

 Other SP Tasks:

 1. Uploading metadata.
-When a new SP is created, you will need to send us a copy of it’s metadata (unless it is in InCommon).
+When a new SP is created, you will need to send us a copy of it’s metadata (unless it is in InCommon or it is an OIDC implementation).
 After you have obtained a copy of the metadata, upload it at the UF SP metadata URL

 2. When configuring an SP with a vendor, you will need the metadata from the IdP.